DeepRegNet/DeepReg/docs/source/docs/configuration.md

     test: "data/test/h5/paired/test" # folder contains test data
 ```

-Multiple dataset directories can be specified, such that data is sampled across several
+Multiple dataset directories can be specified, such that data are sampled across several
 folders:

 ```yaml